lmoe/BlenderAWS/README.md

 The management application was rewritten in .NET Core and the Batch structure was changed to read a JSON string instead of using batch arguments.
 This makes it easier to configure and overwrite each render/bake.

+If a bake is required, the installation will try to send the package to the bakery machine, which sends the package with the bake files to the rendering machine.

 Currently I can't really offer a readme.
 Take a look into the source code until then.

 ## Usage